sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/solana-alpha/monitor-weth-balance-on-solana-via-native-program.md

+---
-# Monitor WETH balance on Solana (via Native program)
+title: Monitor WETH balance on Solana (via Native program)
+categorySlug: how-to-guides-by-examples
+parentDocSlug: solana-alpha
+hidden: false
+---

 In the wormhole example, one can also monitor SPL token program.